carpentries-incubator/hpc-intro/index.md

 > ## Prerequisites
 >
-> Although not compulsory, command line experience will be helpful.
+> Command line experience is necessary for this lesson.
 We recommend the participants
 > to go through https://swcarpentry.github.io/shell-novice/ if new to the terminal.

 {: .prereq}